Ash112/Revit-Plugin/README.md

 -Copy the Addin file to Program Data>Autodesk>Revit>2019

--Copy the Dll File to your desired location and repalce the second line in the Addin file with the lcoation.
+-Copy the DLL File to your desired location and replace the second line in the Addin file with the location.